What Is Social Media Automation? [FAQs & Time-Saving Tools]

 Most social platforms offer native analytics tools.
 But it can be a huge drain on your time to analyze each platform separately and compile manual reports.

 Automated, customized social media reporting through Hootsuite Analyze allows you to measure your content performance as often as you like.
-You’ll get real-time updates and high-level overviews for quarterly or annual review.
+You’ll get real-time updates and high-level overviews for quarterly or annual reviews.

 Customer interactions for service and social commerce

 Hootsuite Inbox allows you to manage conversations and mentions across all of your social platforms from one dashboard.
 You can also use the Saved Replies feature to automatically address common interactions.

 This tool helps automate social listening, with instant analysis of social conversations in real-time.
 It provides alerts of spikes in social conversation or sentiment.
 This automatically informs you of potential crises or viral hits before they happen.